 Step 1: Check the fall foliage map

 Before you plan a trip, your first, and most vital step, will be checking the official I Love NY fall foliage report, which will give you an overview of where fall foliage is currently at peak conditions.
-(Currently, in mid-October, mid-to-peak foliage is about to hit much of upstate New York.)
+(Currently, in mid-October, near peak and peak foliage is hitting upstate New York in areas off Metro-North's leaf peeper trains.)

 A fun fact about that foliage report, it’s created via accounts from passionate volunteer leaf peepers around New York, and if you want to become a part the New York State Leaf Peeper Program, you can send an email to foliage@esd.ny.gov to sign up.